Trust me on this – a good grinder is to coffee what a good set of speakers is to music. It’s absolutely crucial.

 In reality, most people reading this are primarily looking for a grinder they can use at home to brew stuff like drip coffee or French press.

-• Electric Conical Burr Grinders: Most people just getting into the whole ‘grind-your-beans-at-home’-thing, should pick a model from this category.
+- Electric Conical Burr Grinders: Most people just getting into the whole ‘grind-your-beans-at-home’-thing, should pick a model from this category.
 It should have conical burrs made of steel and it shouldn’t necessarily cost a fortune.

-• Electric Flat Burr grinders: This type of grinder is too expensive for most regular people, but many hardcore coffee geeks eventually invest in a flat burr grinder due to its more uniform particle distribution.
+- Electric Flat Burr grinders: This type of grinder is too expensive for most regular people, but many hardcore coffee geeks eventually invest in a flat burr grinder due to its more uniform particle distribution.
 Both when it comes to drip coffee and espresso, flat burrs tend to provide more flavor clarity.

-• Espresso Grinders: These grinders are usually a lot more expensive, and only suitable for one thing: espresso.
+- Espresso Grinders: These grinders are usually a lot more expensive, and only suitable for one thing: espresso.
 They can grind extremely fine, and are designed specifically for espresso.
 Even, if they technically can grind the correct coarseness for other brewing types, they are better suited for their original purpose.
 You can find them with either flat or conical burrs.
 Read my guide specifically to espresso grinders here.

-• Manual Grinders: You can often find great value in this category!
+- Manual Grinders: You can often find great value in this category!
 Due to their elongated design, hand grinders usually have conical burrs, (although I can think of two or three exceptions to this rule).

 Cheaper versions usually have dull, ceramic burrs, but the best manual coffee grinders tend to have high-quality steel parts.
 Hand grinders are versatile and can often be suitable for both pour over and espresso.

-• Single-dose grinders: This type of grinder has become really popular in the last couple of years.
+- Single-dose grinders: This type of grinder has become really popular in the last couple of years.
 A single-doser doesn’t have a big hopper, where you can store your beans.
 Instead, they have a small grind chamber that is designed for a single dose.
 So you have to measure out your desired dose before grinding each time.
 This is usually combined with very low retention.
 This approach is ideal if you want the purest and freshest flavors possible.

-• Commercial grinders: In the coffee shop you’ll mainly see huge grinders with flat or conical burrs.
+(Pro tip: When we talk about single-dosers, we typically refer to electric grinders, but essentially, all hand grinders are single-dose grinders!) - Commercial grinders: In the coffee shop you’ll mainly see huge grinders with flat or conical burrs.
 They are designed for volume and workflow.
 Often, they are also more consistent than the grinders home-users have access to, however, this isn’t always the case.
 Today, some prosumer grinders can actually rival professional equipment.

-Consider a manual burr grinder
+Consider a manual grinder

 (Yes, flavor-wise, it’s a big step up compared to the Baratza Encore.)

 If you have more complicated coffee needs than typical home brewing, you might have to consider an espresso grinder.
-If you have an espresso machine – or you’re thinking about getting one – you should plan ahead and get a device meant for this kind of brewing style since normal burr grinders typically can’t grind fine enough for espresso.
+If you have an espresso machine – or you’re thinking about getting one – you should plan ahead and get a device meant for this kind of brewing style since normal grinders typically can’t grind fine enough for espresso.

 🤔 Grinding for both drip & espresso?